Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Reduction of Byzantine to Equivocating Behaviour

-Traditionally, consensus literature has defined a Byzantine participant in a consensus protocol to be one with arbitrary behaviour \cite{lamport}.
-Sometimes Byzantine nodes have a measure of control over the network, with the ability to delay, duplicate, or drop messages.
-In the VLSM framework, messages can be received at any time, and they may be received multiple times or not at all.
 We can model a Byzantine component as a VLSM that can send or receive any message at any time.
 However, we want Byzantine components to not be able to forge messages on behalf of other components.
 We capture this through the validity constraint ensuring that any message sent by a Byzantine component is attributed to its sender (\coqref{VLSM.Core.ByzantineTraces.FixedSetByzantineTraces}{emit_any_signed_message_vlsm_machine}).